predix-app-engine/px-steps/README.md

 # px-steps
 [![Build Status](https://travis-ci.org/PredixDev/px-steps.svg?branch=master)](https://travis-ci.org/PredixDev/px-steps)

 px-steps is a Polymer web component that is a visual representation of any sequence of steps and progress made on those steps.
 It can show which steps have been completed, the current step, and remaining steps, for example.
-Its visual details (nodes, connecting lines, icons, fonts, etc.) can be styled using custom CSS properties (shown in red in the above diagram).

 ## Overview